High performance, runtime registry

 Clone or fork on GitHub

-In the context of Apicurio, a registry is a runtime system (server) that stores a specific set of artifacts (files).
-At its core, a registry provides the ability to add, update, and remove the artifacts from the store, typically via a remote API of some kind (often a REST API).
+Apicurio Registry is a runtime server system that stores a specific set of artifacts as files.
+Apicurio Registry enables you to add, update, and remove the artifacts from the store using a remote REST API.

 API Registry

-The key use case for the Apicurio community, an API registry is a system that allows users to register their API designs (e.g., OpenAPI or AsyncAPI files) so that potential API consumers can do the following:
+The key use case for the Apicurio community, an API registry is a system that enables you to register your API designs, for example, OpenAPI or AsyncAPI files, so that potential API consumers can do the following:

-• Browse/search the list of APIs available in production
+• Browse or search the list of APIs available in production

 • View details about a single available API

-• Learn how to use an API (using generated documentation)
+• Learn how to use an API using auto-generated documentation

 • Generate client SDKs for an API